samjaninf/OFN-User-Guide---Master/basic-features/orders/view-orders.md

 ## A **Customer’s view of their order**

-Your customers can view a list of their orders when they login to the OFN, and click on their account \(see below\).
+Your customers can view a list of their orders when they login to the Harvest To Order, and click on their account \(see below\).

 ![](../../.gitbook/assets/account-login.png)

-Here your customers will be able to see the past orders and payments as well as a running balance at your shop \(and any others on OFN where they have placed an order\).
+Here your customers will be able to see the past orders and payments as well as a running balance at your shop \(and any others on Harvest To Order where they have placed an order\).

 ![](../../.gitbook/assets/orders.png)